-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

-- A1 theories of transnationalism, postcolonialism, globalization, nationalism and imperialism - A2 transnational cultural, historical and linguistic processes - A3 innovative research methodologies in the humanities - A4 how conceptual frameworks for understanding nationalism and post-nationalism have changed - A5 the subject chosen for your dissertation, including principal primary source materials and relevant scholarly literature
+- A1. theories of transnationalism, postcolonialism, globalization, nationalism and imperialism - A2. transnational cultural, historical and linguistic processes - A3. innovative research methodologies in the humanities - A4. how conceptual frameworks for understanding nationalism and post-nationalism have changed - A5. the subject chosen for your dissertation, including principal primary source materials and relevant scholarly literature

-Teachina and Learnina Methods
+Teaching and Learning Methods

-- You will develop knowledge and understanding through, tutor-led and student-led seminars and tutorials, reaction papers, collaborative projects and independent research. - Film and the visual arts will be integrated into teaching and learning activities where applicable - An innovative aspect of the programme is the combination of collaborative and individual learning activities. - Staff and students will organise and participate in workshops and conferences.
+- You will develop knowledge and understanding through, tutor-led and student-led seminars and tutorials, reaction papers, collaborative projects and independent research. - · Film and the visual arts will be integrated into teaching and learning activities where applicable - An innovative aspect of the programme is the combination of collaborative and individual learning activities. - Staff and students will organise and participate in workshops and conferences.

-Assessment methods
+Assessment Methods

-- research projects presented in written and oral formats - extended research papers and shorter pieces of assessed coursework - individual and group presentations - dissertation of 20,000 words.
+- · research projects presented in written and oral formats - · extended research papers and shorter pieces of assessed coursework - · individual and group presentations - · dissertation of 20,000 words.